Bitcoin-ABC/bitcoinabc.org/_posts/2022-09-07-avalanche-tutorial.md

 ![eCash Avalanche Proofs, Nodes and Delegations](/img/avalanche-tutorial/avalanche-proof.jpg)

+Note the one-to-many relationship between Nodes, the Proof, and staked coins (UTXOs) in this image.
+One Avalanche Proof can be used by several different eCash nodes.
+This is useful for providing redundancy, geographic diversity, and load balancing.
+Each Node, however, can only use one Proof.
+If you wish to use several staked coins with the same Node, even coins held in different wallets by different people, this can be done by adding all the different coin stakes into one Proof.

 ## Proof Format

 The Avalanche Proofs contain information within them in various fields as follows: